 The 7 Part Functional Movement Screen and R.O.T.C.

-The Dynamic Duo, Alan Barb DPT, OCS, and Reid Moseley DPT, CSCS, were at it again, but this time they briefed about eighty-seven of our nation’s future military officers in training, at UVA.
+The Dynamic Duo, Alan Barb DPT, OCS, and Reid Moseley DPT, CSCS, were at it again.
+The brief this time was to about eighty-seven of our nation’s future military officers in training, at UVA.
 The brief entitled The Functional Movement Screen (FMS) is a seven part “test”, of sorts, that helps physical therapists determine a body’s strengths and its weaknesses.
-Although the FMS was developed in southern Virginia for local high school and college athletes, the test has now garnered notoriety with the military and professional sports teams as well.
-And yes, since Move Better is an evidence based therapy clinic, they use this tool too in their evaluations.
+Although originally developed in southern Virginia for local high school and college athletes, it’s usefulness there means it is now being used in the military and professional sports teams as well.
+And yes, since Move Better is an evidence based therapy clinic, they use this tool in their evaluations too

 Explaining the Screen

-After the brief, a plethora of questions ensued, which reinforced just how engaging and knowledgeable the Move Better team is.
+Questions in abundance is the norm as our Move Better team is engaging and knowledgeable.
 If you feel that you can benefit from a Functional Movement Screen to help keep you injury free, please reach out to movebettertherapy.com where you are always seen, at every visit, by a highly trained, doctoral level physical therapist.
 If you would like to experience just how a Move Better Physical Therapist can help to determine areas of weakness please press here https://www.movebettertherapy.com/contact-us/